Avaiga/taipy-doc/docs/manuals/deployment/linux/ubuntu.md

 Do not forget to upload this code on your targeted machine and install your dependencies with pip.

 !!! important
-    The entrypoint filename and the app variable name are important in this documentation for the good configuration of the Web Application Server.
-Please, keep them or adapt your configuration.
+    The entrypoint filename and the app variable name are important for the good configuration of the web application server uWSGI.
+Please, keep them as or adapt the configuration.

-## uWSGI Application Server
+## uWSGI application server

 Maybe did you remarque the following message when you start an Taipy Application:
 ```
 WARNING: This is a development server.
 Do not use it in a production deployment.
 Use a production WSGI server instead.
 ```
-This message is provided by Flask because the ways to expose an application on the Internet and the way of develop an application is not the same mainly for security reasons.
+This message is provided by Flask because the way to expose an application on the Internet and the way of develop an application is not the same mainly for security and reliability.

 To be able to expose on the Internet we will first use uWSGI for running our application in place of Flask.
 Then, we will use Nginx for exposing your application on the Internet.

 uWSGI can be start by command line.
-But, generally, it's better to start the application automatically when the machine start.
+But, generally, it's better to start the application automatically when the machine starts.
 To be able to do that, we will use [systemd](https://systemd.io/) who is by default installed on Ubuntu.

 Beside your application code, run the following command for generate an adapted file for systemd:
 ```